|Season||Division||GtGR||Win %||Draw %||Loss %|

 Sam made his transition to Scottish First Division football in the summer of 1923, signing for St. Mirren.
 Evans spent two seasons featuring regularly on the right flank for the Paisley side as they finished sixth in the top-tier of Scottish football for two consecutive seasons in 1923/24 and 1924/25 – making 42 appearances, scoring twice.

-Despite his progress, he was afforded a free transfer from Love Street in June 1925, there was speculation of a move to Cowdenbeath, but ahead of the 1925/26 campaign Evans made the short journey across to fellow First Division club Clydebank.
+Despite his progress, he was afforded a free transfer from Love Street in June 1925, there was speculation of a move to Cowdenbeath, but ahead of the 1925/26 campaign Evans made the short journey across to return to now fellow First Division club Clydebank.
 The 21-year-old outside forward personally fared well in his first season; contributing seven goals in 37 appearances but could not save the Bankies from relegation as the club finished four points adrift at the bottom of the standings.

 A rift between Evans and the club in the summer of 1926 resulted in the player being placed on the transfer-list but he was eventually settled his differences and returned in September to spearhead the promotion push out of the Second Division.
 Despite eventually missing out on an immediate return to the top-tier Sam’s pace and quick thinking won him many admirers and a reputation as one of the most talented wingers in Scottish football as he finished the campaign with 24 goals to his name.